edvinv/named-js-regexp/README.md

 #named-js-regexp

 Extends JavaScript RegExp with named groups.
-Regular expression text with named groups is converted to JavaScript RegeExp so you will get the same speed, except for initial parsing.
+Regular expressions with named groups are converted to normal JavaScript RegeExp so you will get the same speed, except for initial parsing.

 Syntax for named groups: `(?<name>expression)`